-Neil Gaiman's book Don't Panic: Douglas Adams & The Hitchhiker's Guide to the Galaxy is now available as an eBook for the first time ever.
+In October 2018, Neil Gaiman's book Don't Panic: Douglas Adams & The Hitchhiker's Guide to the Galaxy was released as an eBook for the first time ever.
 A celebration of the life and work of Hitchhiker's Guide creator Douglas Adams, Gaiman's book about his friend and contemporary was first released in 1988.

 Since then, Don't Panic has been revised to reflect Adams' later work, as well as his sudden passing in 2001 at 49.
 The unique book combines biography, scripts, and reflections from Adams' friends, family, and coworkers to create a fascinating picture of a man who Gaiman writes could be “serious and funny and faintly baffled, all at the same time."